devops-works/slowql/cmd/slowql-replayer/README.md

     - [ ] MySQL
     - [ ] MariaDB
     - [ ] MongoDB
+    - [ ] PostgreSQL
     - [ ] Percona-db
     - [ ] Percona-cluster

-**Note:** `slowql-replayer` relies heavily on the `slowql` package, so if a databse is missing in the package, it will not be present in the replayer.
+**Note:** `slowql-replayer` relies heavily on the `slowql` package, so if a database is missing in the package, it will not be present in the replayer.

 ## License